 - Cook pancakes until lightly browned on both sides

-Note: I find that using a high smoke point oil like coconut oil reduces the amount of smoke produced while cooking the pancakes.
-It also imparts a nice nutty flavor.
+Note: I find that using a higher smoke point oil like avocado oil reduces the amount of smoke produced while cooking the pancakes.
+It also has a nice buttery flavor.